Utility infrastructure maintenance

 This diagram gives an example of utility infrastructure responsibilities in a building format plan.

-In the above diagram, the body corporate is responsible for the cold water pipes of cables shown in red as they are located within a boundary structure.
+The body corporate is responsible for the cold-water pipes or cables shown as dashed lines (red) in this diagram as they are located within a boundary structure.

 The lot owner is responsible for:

-- the cold water pipes or cables showing in blue as they service 1 lot only and are located within an internal wall (not a boundary structure)
+- The cold-water pipes or cables shown as dotted lines (blue) as they service 1 lot only and are located within an internal wall (not a boundary structure).

 Standard format plan